punit-mishra-tc/AppiumDemo/README.md

 AndroidElement firstName = (AndroidElement)driver.findElement(By.id("com.example.demoapp:id/firstName"));
 AndroidElement lastName = (AndroidElement)driver.findElement(By.id("com.example.demoapp:id/lastName"));
 ```
-  * Elements are initialised using the id locator.
+  * In this example, elements are initialised using the id locator.
 For more info about locators [refer here](https://kobiton.com/book/chapter-4-appium-locator-finding-strategies/)
-  * Actions are performed on the UI elements in order -
+  * Actions are performed on the UI elements in chronological order -

 ```java
 signUpBtn.click(); // From Home page, click on Sign Up button